Skip navigation

 Your baby will be given oxygen, and sometimes CPAP (continuous positive airway pressure) as well, to keep the blood oxygen level and breathing rate stable.
 Your baby will often need the most support within a few hours after birth and will usually begin to improve after that.
 Most infants with TTN improve in less than 24 to 48 hours, but some will need help for a few days.

 Very rapid breathing usually means a baby is unable to eat.
 Fluids and nutrients will be given through a vein until your baby improves.
-Your baby may also receive antibiotics until the health care team is sure there is no infection.
+Your baby may also receive antibiotics if there is concern for infection.
 Sometimes, babies with TTN will need help with breathing or feeding for a week or more, usually if they are premature.

 Outlook (Prognosis)